drewloewe/self-assessments/midterm.md

 *   All questions answered fully and clearly, with specifics?
 *  Abundant evidence of digging into the questions, not just going through the motions?

-### Form and Mechanics

--   Unhampered by
+### Form, Mechanics, Voice, Usage

-    -   disruptive errors (e.g. comma splice, fused sentence, sentence fragment),
-    - careless errors (e.g., dropped quotes, typos, it’s/its), and
-    - mere mistakes (e.g., repeated words, typos?)
+*   Shows careful attention throughout to editing and proofreading.
+Unhampered by disruptive errors (e.g. comma splice, fused sentence, subject-verb glitches), careless errors (e.g., dropped quotes, it's/its), or mere mistakes (e.g., repeated/missing words, typos).

-    -   *Tip: Please refer to [my error and usage guide on GitHub](https://github.com/drewloewe/editing-and-formatting-guide/blob/master/advice-on-errors-and-usage.md).*

--   Sentences sound like a human being speaking in [a middle-level style between formal and informal](http://drewloewe.net/prose-style/)?
+*   Voice: The sentences throughout sound like a human being communicating something interesting to an equal.
+Sentences sound like a human being speaking in [a middle-level style between formal and informal](http://drewloewe.net/prose-style/)?

--   Shows careful attention to editing and proofreading?
+*   Usage: shows careful attention to usage judgments throughout, including those listed [here](https://github.com/drewloewe/editing-and-formatting-guide/blob/master/advice-on-errors-and-usage.md).